 Now, we give the detail of the calculation of the matching conditions for the scattering of the colorless quarks on the infinitely large Q-ball wall in \cref{sec:infinite}.
 First, we consider the case that the incoming quark is left-handed.
-The momentum assignments for the massless fermions and the massive fermions are given in \cref{eq:p_assign1,eq:p_assign2}, and the scattering process is illustrated in \cref{fig:2dpict}.
-The projections operation which the constant spinors have to satisfy is shown in \cref{eq:spinor_proj1}.
+The momentum assignments to the massless fermions and the massive fermions are given in \cref{eq:p_assign1,eq:p_assign2}, and the scattering process is illustrated in \cref{fig:2dpict}.
+The projection operations which the constant spinors have to satisfy is shown in \cref{eq:spinor_proj1}.

-We solve the matching conditions for Weyl fermions with positive and negative frequency modes.
+We solve the matching conditions for Majorana fermions with positive and negative frequency modes.
 At the left boundary $z = - R$, the matching conditions for the positive frequency solutions give

-Here, $A$ and $B_\pm$ denote the spinors for the incoming and reflected quarks, $G_B$ is the spinor for the gluino, and $D^\pm$ and $F^\pm$ denotes the spinors for the fermions inside the Q-ball. $x$ denotes the four-vector of any position on the left boundary.
-We note that the wave function inside the Q-ball corresponding to the quark is multiplied by the time-dependent phase factor $e^{-i\omega t}$.
-We remind that the subscript of $B_\pm$ indicates its spin direction while the superscripts of $D^\pm$ and $F^\pm$ indicate whether the decaying mode or the growing mode.
-On the other hand, the matching conditions for the negative frequency solutions gives
+Here, ${A_-}$ and $B_\pm$ denote the spinors for the incoming and reflected quarks, $G_B$ is the spinor for the gluino, and $D^\pm$ and $F^\pm$ denote the spinors for the fermions inside the Q-ball. $x$ denotes the four-vector of any position on the left boundary.
+We note that the wave function of the quark inside the Q-ball is multiplied by the time-dependent phase factor $e^{-i\omega t}$.
+We recall that the subscript of $B_\pm$ indicates its spin direction while the superscripts of $D^\pm$ and $F^\pm$ indicate the decaying mode or the growing mode.
+On the other hand, the matching conditions for the negative frequency solutions give